-As you already know, the verb “estar” means “to be situated” and is used to indicate the place where the objects is.
+As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

-Estar has yet another important function.
-It can mean a state, physical or mental, in which an object or a person is at a certain moment.
+Estar has yet another important use case.
+It can mean a state, either physical or mental, in which an object or a person is found at a certain moment.

 La sopa está fría — The soup is cold